nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 Taking time lapse videos from Prusa prints using esp32 camera and Node-RED.

 Node-RED checks periodically if printer is up and printing.
-If it prints then Node-RED takes picutre via web from esp32 camera, and stores it in local directory.
+If it prints then Node-RED takes picture via web from esp32 camera, and stores it in local directory.
 After print images can be merged into a .mp4 movie.